practicusai/docs/docs/excel-prep.md

 With Export to Excel, you can save your data on which you have done preparation operations as excel anywhere on your local computer.

-Note : You need ready cloud node for this operation.
+Note : You need ready Cloud Worker for this operation.

 ![predict](img/export_excel.png)